 Datasource: David's Video

-Memorial Cardiac and Vascular Institute is the most comprehensive aortic aneurysm center in South Florida.
-We are equipped to handle a wide range of aortic aneurysms, including the most severe.
+Memorial Cardiac and Vascular Institute is the most comprehensive aortic aneurysm treatment center in South Florida.
+We are equipped to handle a wide range of aortic aneurysms, including the most severe cases.
 Not all aneurysms require treatment, but for those that do, Memorial is the place to come for expert evaluation, surgery or less-invasive options.

 What Is an Aortic Aneurysm?

 An aortic aneurysm is a bulge or balloon in the wall of the aorta, the main artery that runs from your heart to all organs in your body.
 If the aneurysm gets too big, it stretches the wall of the aorta.
-This stretching can cause the aorta to rupture or to dissect, meaning the layers of the artery wall split and blood can leak between them.
+This stretching can cause the aorta to rupture or to dissect – meaning that – layers of the artery wall split and blood can leak between them.
 Aortic dissection is a life-threatening condition that requires immediate treatment.

 Many aneurysms don’t cause any symptoms.
 Doctors may find them by accident while doing an imaging test for another reason.
-Ideally, an aneurysm can be repaired before it gets large enough to be dangerous.
+Ideally, an aortic aneurysm can be treated before it gets large enough to be dangerous.
 There are two main kinds of aortic aneurysms:

 - Abdominal aortic aneurysm: The aneurysm is in the lower part of your aorta, in the stomach area.
 These aneurysms are the more common type.

 - Thoracic aortic aneurysm: The aneurysm is in the upper part of your aorta, in the chest area.

 Repairing aortic aneurysms is complex.
 Memorial has an extensive program for aortic aneurysms to serve South Florida.
 We offer: